playcanvas/developer.playcanvas.com/content/en/user-manual/assets/textures.md

 ### Texture Addressing

 The texture addressing properties give you control over how a texture is sampled for texture coordinates outside the range 0 to 1.
+See how the different modes affect the sprite below:

+![Addressing][5]

 ## Texture Compression